All Episodes

 I know I'm a broken record, but I can describe what conservatism means to me in less than a minute.

-And that is the party of freedom and liberty, capitalism, our constitution, limited government, less regulation, lower taxes, school choice, law and order, free market solutions for health care, constitutionals on the bench, energy independence, legal immigration, but bring back the Trump policy, stay in Mexico, build the wall, etc.
+And that is the party of freedom and liberty, capitalism, our Constitution, limited government, less regulation, lower taxes, school choice, law and order, free market solutions for health care, constitutionals on the bench, energy independence, legal immigration, but bring back the Trump policy, stay in Mexico, build the wall, et cetera, free and fair trade.

 What am I missing?

-If Republicans did that and just stood for that, I think they can they'd have the biggest electoral victory in 2022 than they ever imagined.
+If Republicans did that and just stood for that, I think they'd have the biggest electoral victory in 2022 than they ever imagined.

 Stand for that.